CreativeInquiry/GameTrak-Liberation/README.md

 ---

-## Processing And p5.js
+## Gametrak in Processing and p5.js

 ![gametrak_osc_in_processing.gif](img/gametrak_osc_in_processing.gif)

 ### Processing Standalone HID

+[**This Processing sketch**](processing/gametrak_standalone/gametrak_standalone.pde) talks to the Gametrak directly through `hid4java`.
+It does not require Python, OSC, WebMIDI, or a local server.
+It has been tested in Processing 4.3 and Processing 4.5.5 on macOS 15.6.

 Path:

 ```text
 processing/gametrak_standalone/
 ```

-[**This Processing sketch**](processing/gametrak_standalone/gametrak_standalone.pde) talks to the Gametrak directly through `hid4java`.
-It does not require Python, OSC, WebMIDI, or a local server.
-It has been tested in Processing 4.3 and Processing 4.5.5 on macOS 15.6.

 Bundled Java dependencies: